smathermather/labr-pdal/README.md

 Presentation
 ------------

-These are some commands to install latest PostgreSQL extensions needed to do serious GIS work.
+These are some commands to install latest PostgreSQL unstable extensions needed to do serious GIS work.
 It is based on Ubuntu 14.04 and features :

 * PostgreSQL 9.3 (from package)
-* PostGIS 2.1.3 (compiled from release sources) with SFCGAL support (git master)
+* PostGIS (git master) (compiled from release sources) with SFCGAL support (git master)
 * PgRouting (git master)
 * PostgreSQL PointCloud extension (git master)
 * PDAL (git master)